ace-dent/demo-toybox/NOVA2024/readme.md

 14:35 Use ImageMagick to slice up Pulp export into individual tiles.
 15:26 Back to Pulp to try tweaking the logo design a little, for thinner horizontal lines.
 16:00 New design looks better.
 Make tiles and convert to P8 code.
+16:14 Just spotted a couple of pixels off in the artwork.
+One is a quick fix, the other would add a tile to the leading stroke of `V`, so will ignore it.

 ## Coding